offyotto/Core-Monitor/README.md

 - macOS 12 or later
 - Apple Silicon is the primary target
-- Intel support is partial and may differ by feature
+- Intel Macs may work, but support is not guaranteed
-- Fan control depends on helper installation and hardware behavior
+- Fan control depends on the helper and your Mac’s hardware

 ## Notes

-- This project is not currently positioned for the Mac App Store.
+- Core-Monitor is not currently available on the Mac App Store
-- Signed and unsigned builds may expose different feature sets depending on distribution strategy.
+- Signed and unsigned builds may expose different features
-- Fan control and Touch Bar features should be treated separately when preparing public release builds.
+- Fan control and Touch Bar support may vary between builds
-- Feature availability may vary by build type and signing setup.
+- Feature availability may depend on signing and distribution setup

 ## License

-GPL-3.0
+Core-Monitor is licensed under the GPL-3.0 license.